seeholzer/expediciornis/historical.databases/README.md

 		AMNH - transcribed and digitized from the original handwritten AMNH specimen ledgers by AMNH volunteers.
 		CUMV - Downloaded from Vertnet (2020-10-30).

+	The working specimen database for the project is currently
+	- AMNH.CUMV.database.v1.txt

 **Chapman 1917** - database derived from the specimen counts per locality that appear below each species' account in the Chapman 1917 monograph.

- **historical.databases**
- This directory contains historical database and related data products (e.g. specimen summary tables) for the specimens in Chapman 1917.
+	The working database for the Chapman 1917 counts is currently
+	- Chapman1917.specimen.counts.txt

+	This can be created using the code in 1.generate.Chapman1917.specimen.counts.R